-Find a Great but Simple Design Tool – now that you know your display, understand some basic key design principles, and learned some quick design tips, it’s time to put this new information to work!
+Find a Great but Simple Digital Signage Content Tool – now that you know your display, understand some basic key design principles, and learned some quick design tips, it’s time to put this new information to work!
 But before you can design and publish content, you’ll need a great design tool.

 I’d love to be an expert in Adobe Illustrator or Photoshop, but it can take months, even years, to become proficient with these complex design tools.
 Fortunately, for us non-graphic designers, there’s a great tool called Pixelixe—an easy-to-use content designer that can be used alongside Skykit (see our Five Favorite Design Tools post for more information).
 Pixelixe lets you add images, text, colors, change the background, etc., all with a few clicks.
 Visit the link above (or click here) to get started with Pixelixe.